cpske/ISP/assignment/movierental/movierental-part1.md

 ```

 ### UML Class Diagram

 ![UML of Final Code](movierental-part1-uml.png)

-If you use an *enum* the structure would be ("PriceCode" should be "PriceStrategy"):
+If you use an *enum* the structure would be:

 ![UML of Code using Enum](movierental-part1-enum-uml.png)